|

 Day Trading & Swing Trading

-Shorting: Only IB provides online short locating.
+Shorting: Only IB has an online short location tool.

-Routing fees and rebates: Same story here.
+Routing fees and rebates: Same story.

 Winner: Interactive Brokers